 The latitude of your shooting location.
-The Latitude setting is used in the Coriolis Effect calculation and is only visible if the current Ballistic Profile has the Calculate Coriolis Effect is enabled.
+The Latitude setting is used in the Coriolis Effect calculation and is only visible if the current Ballistic Profile has the Calculate Coriolis Effect option enabled in the selected ballistic profile.
 Positive values represent latitudes in the northern hemisphere and negative values represent latitudes in the southern hemisphere.
 To edit the latitude, from the settings display, tap the Latitude row.
 This will open the latitude editor where you can enter your latitude.
 To adjust the value, spin the dials at the bottom of the page.
+If your device has GPS and you allow the application to access location services, you also have the option to retrieve the latitude via GPS by tapping the Read from GPS button.
 Tap the Save button to commit your changes or tap the Cancel button to cancel the changes.